fuseumass/dashboard/README.md

 # Get started using Dashboard
 To get started using Dashboard, please clone this repostitory using `git clone https://github.com/hackumass/dashboard.git` and then go to the [example config repo](https://github.com/hackumass/redpandahacks-config) and follow the instructions there.

+**You can begin your Dashboard journey by reading <a href="https://github.com/hackumass/dashboard/wiki/0.-Getting-Started">the Getting Started documentation</a>.**

 ## Using Dashbaord?
 Let us know!
 We'd love to add you to our list of current active users.